wjin/wjin.github.io/_posts/2014-10-17-mutex-of-pthread_cond_wait.md

 # Library Implementaion

-As I am familiar with Bionic C code Android, I will use code from there directly.
+As I am familiar with Bionic C code in Android, I will use code from there directly.

 ```cpp
 int pthread_cond_wait(pthread_cond_t* cond, pthread_mutex_t* mutex) {